Manuel A. Cuenco: Career

 Before the outbreak of the war, he worked as company physician for the Cebu Portland Cement Company in Naga, Cebu, a government-owned-and-controlled company that was later privatized.

 After World War II in 1946, then President Manuel Roxas appointed him as Governor of the province of Cebu.
 The next year, he was reelected as a Liberal Party candidate for another term.
 In 1951, he was defeated by Sergio Osmeña Jr. in his bid to be elected again as governor and the electoral protest he filed on the outcome of the 1951 election before the Court of First Instance against Osmeña was dismissed on September 4, 1954.

-He was appointed and worked as the administrator of Overseas Employment Council from 1962 until 1963, and appointed as the Secretary of Health from December, 1964 to December, 1965.
-His appointment to the Cabinet of then President Diosdado Macapagal as the head of the Department of Health was the result of the alliance between otherwise local political rivals, the Osmeña and the Cuenco clans.
+He was appointed on June 18, 1962 as administrator of economic coordination, and was soon appointed as the administrator of Overseas Employment Council from 1962 until 1963.
+Later, he was appointed as the Secretary of Health from December 1964 to December 1965.
+His appointment to the Cabinet of then President Diosdado Macapagal was the result of the alliance between otherwise local political rivals, the Osmeña and the Cuenco clans.
 The alliance was formed against the reelection of Carlos P. Garcia, whom Macapagal defeated in the 1961 elections.